Christmas Traditions in Appalachia

 Varieties of Christmas Trees grown in Ohio that we use most often are

-United States Air Force Band and Singing Sergeants.
-"I Wonder As I Wander" is one of my favorite carols, one I never heard until I visited an Appalachian church.
+This is one of my favorite albums, featuring the United States Air Force Band and Singing Sergeants.
+"I Wonder As I Wander" is one of the best carols, one I never heard until I visited an Appalachian church.
+Each year brings a renwed love for the songs ini this collection and I enjoy sharing them with friends.